mbaz/Gaston.jl/docs/src/faq.md

     set(term = "qt")  # not needed in most installations
     set(termpts = "font 'Consolas,11')

+!!! info "Choosing a terminal on Windows"
+    On Windows, Gaston selects the `windows` terminal by default.
+Changing the terminal is not recommended, since they tend to be very slow and have other issues (for example, see [here](https://github.com/mbaz/Gaston.jl/issues/136) and [here](https://sourceforge.net/p/gnuplot/bugs/2279/)).

 ## What settings are available in Gaston?